taikoxyz/docs/src/content/docs/guides/run-a-holesky-node.md

 ### 3. Expose RPC ports

-To expose the node's RPC ports (for a Taiko node to make calls to it) and to ensure all necessary configuration files are included, you can append both `el-shared.yml` and `cl-shared.yml` to the list of files in the `COMPOSE_FILE` variable in your `.env` file:
+To expose the node's RPC ports (for a Taiko node to make calls to it), you can append both `el-shared.yml` and `cl-shared.yml` to the list of files in the `COMPOSE_FILE` variable in your `.env` file:

 ```txt "el-shared.yml" "cl-shared.yml"